Koot Hoomi

 Koot Hoomi (also spelled Kuthumi, and frequently referred to simply as K.H.) is said to be one of the Mahatmas that inspired the founding of the Theosophical Society in 1875.
-In Theosophy it is believed that he engaged in a correspondence with two English Theosophists living in India, A. P. Sinnett and A. O. Hume, which correspondence was published in the book The Mahatma Letters to A. P. Sinnett.
+In Theosophy it is believed that he engaged in a correspondence with two English Theosophists living in India, A. P. Sinnett and A. O. Hume.
+Their correspondence was published in the book The Mahatma Letters to A. P. Sinnett.

 Skeptics have described Koot Hoomi and the other Mahatmas as a hoax.

 Personal features

 Little descriptive references to K.H. occur in The Mahatma Letters to A. P. Sinnett and the writings of Mme.
 Blavatsky.
 The name Koot Hoomi seems to be a pseudonym.
 We find a reference to a "Rishi Kuthumi" in several Puranas, as for example in the Vishnu Purana (Book 3, Chapter 6) where he is said to be a pupil of Paushyinji.
 In reference to this Mme.
 Blavatsky wrote:

 The name of Rishi Koothumi is mentioned in more than one Purana, and his Code is among the 18 Codes written by the various Rishis and preserved at Calcutta in the library of the Asiatic Society.
 But we have not been told whether there is any connection between our Mahatma of that name, and the Rishi, and we do not feel justified in speculating upon the subject.
 All we know is, that both are Northern Brahmans, while the Môryas are Kshatriyas.

 K.H.'s early letters to Sinnett are signed with the name Koot Hoomi Lal Sing.
 However, later in the correspondence, he says the "Lal Singh" was an addition made by his disciple Djwal Khool: